 12. Gülhane Park

-If you are interested to make a trip through the historical peninsula, this self-guided plan designed by the trip designer Ayşenur Ergin is just for you.
+If you are interested in making a trip through the historical peninsula, this self-guided plan designed by the trip designer Ayşenur Ergin is just for you.
 Purchase it to unlock the names of the locations and spots.

 13. Kadıköy Moda Coast